Providing the opportunity to experience a variety of technology and platforms to scaffold learning

 Other School ICT Learning Activities

 St Michael's Collegiate School also offers a number of extra and co-curricular activities that have an emphasis on ICT.
-Recently a number of teams entered the Young ICT Explorers Competition.
-Of the 5 teams entered from the Junior School we received a 1st and a 3rd.
-One Senior School team came 2nd.
-One of our Junior School teams also won the People's Choice.
+The School participates in a number of competitions and events including the Young ICT Explorers Competition, the da Vinci Decathlon and a Design Thinking competition.

 The School has also entered the Lego Mindstorm Robotics competition, and continues to run a Lego Robotics club.
 The School has an ‘ICT Student Leaders’ group who work with the ICT Department in diagnosing and repairing computer issues experienced by their peers.

 The School utilises the platform myCollegiate – the online learning management system that supports Collegiate’s Teaching and Learning Framework.
 It is central to how our students access learning materials, submit work and track timetables and events.

 A further extension of myCollegiate is our Parent Portal.

 The Parent Portal is your key access point for student information and streamlines our communications to support the efficient and timely delivery of information.
 All official Collegiate communications are housed on the Parent Portal.